emredalkiran/quizy-frontend/README.md

 # Getting Started with quizy

-quizy is a to be SaaS solution addressing online quiz and survey utilities.
+quizy is a SaaS solution that aims to ease the processes of making online quizzes and surveys.
 This is only the frontend part of the whole project.
 You can reach backend repo at [quizy-backend](https://github.com/emredalkiran/quizy)

 ## Tools and Technologies Used